 Three very successful albums followed.
 They included Хворы на Rock-n-Roll in 1993, Гэй там налівай! in 1994 and Камэндант in 1995.
-In 1994 Крама won the ‘Rock-karona’ award in Belarus and the ‘Поколение’ award in Russian Federation and did a lot of touring in Poland.
+In 1994 Крама won the ‘Rock-karona’ award in Belarus and the ‘Поколение’ award in Russia and did a lot of touring in Poland.

 Some problems followed and the disc Што дапаможа нам recorded in 1998 was much less of a success.
 In late 1990’s Ihar Varaškievič even considered quitting music sensing a lot of pressure as a result of too little changing in the band's style.
 This lasted until realization that there was enough to be said even withing the boundaries of classic rock.
 So Хавайся ў бульбу was recorded (2001).